rowanho/postcorr/README.md

 ## python-utils

-Contains python code for implementing a language model, and
+Contains python code for implementing a language model, and toy dataset generation

 ## Running the Code